 Museo Jumex: This art exhibit holds one of Latin Americas largest contemporary art collections.
 When traveling I really like to take in the culture and history, so museums and art exhibits are a great way to do that.

-One of my favorite parts of the city with beautiful architecture, two main squares Plaza Río de Janeiro and Plaza Luis Cabrera. there are a lot of restaurants and cute places around there as well as streets like Colima, Alvaro Obregón and Orizaba.
-There is also a lot of really great shopping here, I highly suggest this area if you’re like me and just love to walk around.
-There’s so much beauty to take in and you’re likely to stumble upon some hidden gem.
+One of my favorite parts of the city with beautiful architecture, the two main squares are Plaza Río de Janeiro and Plaza Luis Cabrera.
+There are a lot of restaurants and cute places around there as well as streets like Colima, Alvaro Obregón and Orizaba.
+There is also a lot of really great shopping here.
+I highly suggest this area if you’re like me and just love to walk around.
+There’s so much beauty to take in, and you’re likely to stumble upon some hidden gem.

 Museo del Objeto del Objeto: This museum of everyday objects is an interesting take on museums.
 They previously had exhibits containing art such as Concert Posters, Goals & Passions: 11 Decades of Soccer in Mexico and Children of the XIX century to name a few.

-Street Art: Although there are a ton of museums for you to check out there is a lost a lot of street are and buildings to check out in this area of Mexico City.
+Street Art: Although there are a ton of museums for you to check out, there are a lot of street art and buildings to check out in this area of Mexico City.
 I also enjoy wandering around a new place so its a bonus when its as beautiful as this.

 I stumbled upon the Casa Lamm Cultural Center (Centro de Cultura Casa Lamm) and would highly recommend stopping in for a glass of wine or drink just to take it all in.
 Enjoy their library space if you can!

-Mercado Medellín: This is such a cute market to wander around in, they’ve got fruits, veggies, snacks and a ton to enjoy.
-They’ve got food from all throughout Latin America which is fun, you’ll find Mexican delicacies of course but there’s also so much more.
+Mercado Medellín: This is such a cute market to wander around in, they’ve got fruits, veggies, snacks, and a lot to enjoy.
+They’ve got food from all throughout Latin America which is fun.
+You’ll find Mexican delicacies of course, but there’s also so much more.

 Teotihuacan Pyramids: Teotihuacan is known as the city of the Gods with towering pyramids and stone temples.
-If you can find a way to sneak this day trip into your vacation I would say its a MUST see.
-There was so much history I was unaware of and the views were literally our of this world.
+If you can find a way to sneak this day trip into your vacation, I would say it’s a MUST see.
+There was so much history that I was unaware of, and the views were literally our of this world.
 There are a ton of tours you can join to see everything, but after going on a hot air balloon ride myself, I would highly suggest checking that option out.

 Tepoztlan: If you have an extra day or two I highly suggest making the day trip out to Tepoztlan.
-Its about 46miles south of Mexico City, the perfect adventure for a day and another way to explore more of the non traditional Mexico.
+Its about 46miles south of Mexico City, the perfect adventure for a day and another way to explore more of the non-traditional Mexico.
 Sierra de Tepoztlán is something I would highly suggest if you do end up making this trip, this temple overlooks the city and is absolutely stunning!
 I also ended up getting a tattoo while I was there at Lado B Custom Tattoo and enjoyed my experience that was originally booked via Airbnb.
 So far so good!
-Everything was super clean and we got a thorough explanation of everything including when it was purchased.
-We ate at Pueblo Gaucho afterwards and it was great.
-If you’re going to go for the day organize your transport back or be prepared to pay a taxi in pesos since Uber isn’t reliable in the area.
+Everything was super clean, and we got a thorough explanation of everything including when it was purchased.
+We ate at Pueblo Gaucho afterwards, and it was great.
+If you’re going to go for the day, organize your transport back or be prepared to pay for a taxi in pesos since Uber isn’t reliable in the area.

-Visit the Frida Kahlo Museum : I’m sure what their current COVID regulations are but it’s definitely a cool experience with a lot of room outside as well.
-Make sure you get tickets in advance because trying to go same day is much more challenging.
+Visit the Frida Kahlo Museum : I’m not sure what their current COVID regulations are, but it’s definitely a cool experience with a lot of room outside as well.
+Make sure you get tickets in advance because trying to go same-day is much more challenging.

 Angel of Independence: Great to see near Paseo de la Reforma.

-Lucha Libre Wrestling: This is super fun and honestly I had way more fun than I thought I would so highly recommend especially if you’re already downtown.
+Lucha Libre Wrestling: This is super fun and honestly, I had way more fun than I expected so highly recommend if you’re already downtown.
 You can go on a tour but also on your own.